lumo93/RE-FLEX/README.md

 **Set_Speed_And_Behaviors**

-Set your high and low speed range, it can be in increments of 0.1 but try not to do faster that 0.2 You can also set rapid refrehs rates for when a block is attempted, or set rapidvalue to 0 to turn off
+Set your high and low speed range, it can be in increments of 0.1 but try not to do faster that 0.2 You can also set rapid refresh rates for when a block is attempted, or set rapidvalue to 0 to turn off

 **Choose_Station_Filter**